ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 !!! info
-    While visually similar in the Hierarchy, Client Context is different from a folder - the easiest way to think about it is that its contents will be unique to each client.
+    While visually similar in the Hierarchy, Client Context is different from a folder - the easiest way to think about it is that its contents will be unique to each player's client.
 In other words, the server doesn't care about it.

 ### Customizing UI Text